Richard Basehart

-John Richard Basehart (August 31, 1914 – September 17, 1984) was an American actor.
-He starred as Admiral Harriman Nelson in the television science-fiction drama Voyage to the Bottom of the Sea (1964–68).
+Basehart was known to television viewers for starring as Admiral Harriman Nelson on the television science-fiction drama Voyage to the Bottom of the Sea (1964–68).
 He also portrayed Wilton Knight in the pilot episode of the TV series Knight Rider (1982), and provided the narration that was heard during the opening credits throughout the entire series.
+He appeared in a number of British and Italian films in the mid-1950s, including Federico Fellini's La Strada and Il Bidone.
+He also narrated a wide range of television and film projects.